Our HistoryNorth Carolina Marine & Estuary Foundation

 The Foundation

-• On May 18, 2018, the N.C.
-Marine & Estuary Foundation (NCMEF) is founded and permitted to accept tax-deductible contributions from other nonprofits, charities, corporations, and individuals that support needed solutions for North Carolina’s coastal resources.
+On May 18, 2018, the North Carolina Marine & Estuary Foundation was formally established and permitted to accept tax-deductible contributions from other nonprofits, charities, corporations, and individuals to support its mission of building world-class fisheries and thriving coastal economies.

 2019